monoculture farming

 What is Polyculture Farming?

-In polyculture systems, farmers can grow different types of crops that support each other in terms of nutrient cycling.
-For example, leguminous plants that fix nitrogen can be grown alongside nitrogen-hungry crops like corn.
-Additionally, polyculture systems can incorporate livestock or aquaculture, where animals help fertilize the soil or maintain pest control.
+In polyculture, farmers may cultivate various types of crops that also support each other in nutrient cycling.
+For example, nitrogen-fixing leguminous plants can be planted with nitrogen-greedy crops such as corn.
+Furthermore, polyculture production systems may include livestock or aquaculture, in which case animals assist the fertilization of the soil or control pests.

 Benefits of Polyculture vs. Monoculture